 At Heatherlands Primary, if behaviour escalates beyond low-level, a member of staff sits with a pupil and guides them through a Restorative conference in ‘Reflection Time’.
 The focus is to help the child reflect on the thoughts and feelings that are driving the behaviour, but also the consequences of their behaviour and how it has affected others.
 The goal is to identify any needs of the pupil, identify strategies to resolve and repair the issue and equip the pupil with the self-awareness to regulate their own behaviour moving forwards.

 Using Trackit Lights, the staff members conducting Restorative conversations can see every low-level behaviour logged in class, or break times, and how it has escalated.
 They can see the time of each log, what the specific behaviour was.
-Also graphs, trends and statistics highlight patterns in behaviour across days, weeks, months and even years.
-Incident forms are generated automatically from the system reducing the time it takes to fill out a form from 10-20 minutes to a matter of seconds and the members of staff can view information such as what the teacher thought the trigger and motive was.
-This then directly informs the Restorative conversation.
+Also graphs, trends and statistics highlight patterns in behaviour across days, weeks, months and even years and notes regarding what the triggers and motives were can be viewed which then directly informs the Restorative conversation.

 “All behaviour is an attempt to meet a need and can be seen as a form of communication” – quoted from the Heatherlands Primary School behaviour policy

 Trackit Lights also helps senior leaders do termly analysis that visually highlights any pupils who have high levels of challenging behaviour and Reflection Time, and then they are able to put additional interventions in place such as Individual Behaviour Plans, meetings with parents, and follow up meetings to reflect on strategies.
 This also provides Ofsted with evidence that the school knows exactly where any problem areas are and that the school is responding accordingly.